Should You Hire a Professional Lawn Service or DIY?

-Homeowners in Colorado and elsewhere often struggle with the question of whats best for your lawn and pocket book, DIY lawn care vs hiring a professional lawn service.
+Homeowners in Colorado and elsewhere often struggle with the question of what’s best for both their lawn and pocket book.
+Compare DIY lawn care vs hiring a professional lawn service.

 DIY: How hard can it be?